TMJ Exercises in Mesa, AZ

 Can TMJ Exercises Make Your Pain Worse?

-It is essential to begin TMJ exercises with an abundance of caution.
-Some exercises may work wonderfully for you, while others do not.
 The key is to always relax your jaw, neck, and shoulder muscles prior to doing your selected exercises.
-Then, also start slowly every time you perform your exercises.
+Start slowly every time you perform your exercises.
 This needs to happen whether it is your first round of exercises for the day or your last.
-Pain may occur if your muscles are too tense when engaging in TMJ exercises.
-While some degree of discomfort may be normal, actual pain is a sign that an exercise may not be right for you.
-If your TMJ exercises seem to increase your discomfort, schedule a visit to speak with your Neuromuscular Dentist in Mesa, AZ.
+Pain may occur if your muscles are overly tense while performing TMJ exercises.

-Ready to Schedule Your Appointment?
+Ready To Schedule Your Appointment

+* All indicated fields must be completed.
 Please include non-medical questions and correspondence only.

 Scroll to Top